[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 was the brother of Eva Elizabeth Kerchner.

-Barbara, remarried Conrad Schaub/Shoup (his best friend
+remarried Conrad Schaub/Shoup (his best friend according

-according to Adam's will).
+to Adam's will).
 Conrad Shoup's 1806 will lists

 a Frederick Kerchner as a debtor to him.
 It is easily